RELATIONSHIPS | MARILYNNE ROBINSON

 During a season of reading books about nature and introspective views on life, Gilead appeared in various ways, connecting to other books I was reading.
 Then one day, the book appeared at my local library shop.
 It felt meant to be.
 Later, I heard from friends that some people liked it, while others did not.
 I knew I had to try the book myself.
 Initially, the lack of chapters made reading challenging.
 It was slow, and I often had to re-read to distinguish between the narrator's lived experiences and his reflections on his father.
 Additionally, there were many sections where John Amos talks to his son about the future and his hopes for him after his death.

-What stood out to me was a way of speaking about life, faith, failings, and hopes that avoids being preachy, proud, or overly traumatic.
-The writing highlights the miracle of life and the wonder of simply existing in this world.
-There are struggles, hardships, and injustices, but how precious is this life?
-It is a gift.
-This is the kind of writing I want to strive to create.
-I want to be able to convey meaning and inspire introspection.
-Who knows if that will ever happen, but Gilead showed me one way to write about life through reflection and anticipation.
+The book explores thoughts on life, faith, failings, and hopes without being preachy, proud, or overly traumatic.
+The writing emphasizes the miracle of life and the wonder of just existing in this world.
+There are struggles, hardships, and injustices, but life remains a precious gift.
+This is the kind of writing I aspire to create.
+I want to convey meaning and inspire introspection.
+Gilead showed me how to write about life through reflection and anticipation.

 Sunday’s Rest